 The moment to conclude, ibid.
 The third moment is the moment that brings us to the ‘challenge of the case’, a new challenge that demands that the person puts themselves ‘on-the-line’ by going beyond what they know in choosing to take up the new challenge in how they act.

 These points of anchorage are ‘points de capitons‘ in Lacanese – they are ways in which we anchor how we organize making meaning.

 For more on this, see “Betraying the citizen: social defences against innovation.”
 (2015) Organisational & Social Dynamics 15(1): 1-19.

 See Meeting the Challenge of the Case (in Casemore et al (eds) 1994 “What Makes consultancy work – understanding the dynamics” South Bank University Press pp358-371), in which Barry Palmer and I explore the nature of this challenge through a series of workshops.
 The nature of this challenge is taken from D.W.
 Winnicott (1965) Training for Child Psychiatry in “The Maturational Processes and the Facilitating Environment”.
 Hogarth Press., in which Winnicott argues that, if the child is to be helped, someone must be prepared to go beyond what they know…

-The reasoning behind these three moments within the second crisis comes from a session given during the course of Lacan’s XXVI 1978-79 seminar series on 8th May by Alain Didier-Weil in “A new theory of the Superego”.
+The reasoning behind these three hurdles within the third moment comes from a session given during the course of Lacan’s XXVI 1978-79 seminar series on 8th May by Alain Didier-Weil in “A new theory of the Superego”.
 Didier-Weil, A. (1979).
 Nouvelle théorie du Surmoi.
 Book XXVI – Topology and Time.
 J. Lacan. unpublished.